lel23/Student-Performance-Prediction/README.md

 ## Decision Tree:

-We tested Decision Tee thoroughly but were not able to achieve accuracy above 0.6, thus we decided not to pursue this classifier.
+We tested Decision Tree thoroughly but were not able to achieve accuracy above 0.6, thus we decided not to pursue this classifier.

 # Times